SJasoria/crud-app/README.md

 # Inventory Tracking CRUD Web App
-This application is designed to perform the following operations on the database
+This application is designed to perform the following operations on the database:
 1. Create inventory item
 2. Read all inventory items
 3. Update inventory item
 4. Delete inventory item

 Additionally, it allows the user to download CSV file of the inventory table.

+Currently, the application uses an in-memory H2 database.
+The data will not be persisted across sessions.

 ### System Requirements
 1. JDK 1.8 or higher